nightguarder/OpGL_Exercise/README.md

 # OpGL_Exercise
-Open GL exercise from a school project - Computer Graphics Implementing the Bresenham algorithm to draw a line and circle for the desired points.
+Open GL exercises from a school project - Computer Graphics Implementing various project using OpenGL in C++

 ### Setup
 * OpenGL is deprecated on newer MacOS so it might not work on yours.
 * Xcode ––> Project Settings ––> Targets